supernovus/lum.js/README.md

 * v1 is the original scripts, and hasn't been updated in years.
 * v2 was the first attempt at a ES2015 version, but was abandoned.
 * v1.5 was the longest lasting ES5 version with multiple build systems.
-* v1.6 is the last ES5+ release, using Gulp 4 as it's build system.
+* v1.6 was the last ES5 version, using Gulp 4 as it's build system.
 * v3 (this) is the current ES2015+ release.

 This release is once again moving to using ES2015+ as it's primary release